| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 and The District Court Trustee; and representing you at

-the court hearing or trial to obtain the divorce decree.
+the court hearing or trial to obtain the divorce decree. d.
+Depending upon the circumstances there may be

 additional conferences, extensive negotiation, more complicated tax